vesposito/easyucs/docs/REPORT.md

-# Working with inventory files
+# Infrastructure & equipment report generation

-Inventory files can be fetched from a UCS device.
-They are JSON-formatted files that are meant to be **human-readable** with each section corresponding to a UCS equipment.
+EasyUCS can generate infrastructure & equipment report from a live device.

-## Fetch inventories
+## Schemas creation

 ### Using the Command-Line Interface (CLI)

 The file **[easyucs.py](../easyucs.py)** is the main file that you will use.
-You can have find help at each step by entering the **"-h"** argument.
+You can find help at each step by entering the **"-h"** argument.

 It first needs the type of scope of action you want to use as an argument.
 The scope of action:
 ```
 Scope: